-A Level Physics opens up a vast number of career opportunities - not only in Science, Engineering or Medicine.
-A Physics qualification also serves as an indication of a clear, logical and adaptable mind - much in demand today in business and industry.
+A Level Physics opens up a vast number of career opportunities - not only in science but also engineering or medicine too.
+A physics qualification also serves as an indication of a clear, logical and adaptable mind - much in demand today in business and industry.
 The ability to make decisions based on logical thought and to explain concepts clearly and precisely are qualities often sought by employers.